SEIR-822/installfest-822/README.md

 <!-- Restart needed between Node and NPM install? -->

+Restart your terminal for the installation to take effect.

 ## VS Code

 VS Code is the text editor we will use throughout the course.
 If you do not already have Visual Studio Code, [download here](https://code.visualstudio.com/download).